 Boost your omega-3’s by consuming:

 But what about the * other * kinds of bloating?
-Let’s explore critical ways to reduce gas and bloating in your bowels when choosing a high-fat and high-fiber diet.
+Let’s explore critical ways to reduce gas and bloating in your bowels when choosing a high fat and high fiber keto diet.

 Choose raw, cooked, and fermented fibers in your diet and chew them thoroughly.
 Don’t avoid eating plant foods- just be mindful to take your time with them.
 If your digestion is extremely difficult, stick with fermented foods and cooked fiber until you can handle more raw foods.
 Chewing adds digestive enzymes to your digestible starches and breaks up indigestible fibers, getting them ready to nourish your body or feed your probiotics (the good bacteria that live in your colon).
 An understated benefit of my Glow15 program is to place these chewing-intensive foods with your evening meal when you can give chewing the time and focus it deserves.

 Choose fermented foods daily like sauerkraut, kimchi, traditional pickles, or organic miso soup to seed your colon with the good guys.
 Nourishing your microflora (probiotics) is a fabulous way to reduce gas and bloating over time.
 The more “good guys” you get into your colon to thrive on the fiber you cannot digest, the more of the fatty acid butyrate they will make from the fiber you eat.
 Butyrate fuels your colon cells to help them multiply and repair and reduces inflammation in both your colon and brain!
 If you want to glow, help your microflora flourish!

 Don’t forget the nourishing fats listed above.
 Rebuild cell membranes with monounsaturated fats and boost your anti-inflammatory potential with foods rich in omega-3s.
 Reducing systemic inflammation supports the entire digestive tract, allowing it to repair and heal itself.